-The CCG will ONLY fund hysterectomy for heavy menstrual bleeding when ALL of the following conditions are satisfied:
+NHS Scarborough & Ryedale and Vale of York CCGs will only fund hysterectomy for heavy menstrual bleeding (HMB) when ALL of the following conditions are satisfied:

-- There has been an unsuccessful trial (of at least 6 cycles) with a levonorgestrel intrauterine system (e.g Mirena®) unless medically contraindicated (see note 1)
+- There has been an unsuccessful trial, of at least 6 cycles, with a levonorgestrel intrauterine system (LNG-IUS) (eg Mirena®) unless medically contra-indicated (see note 3)

-- A second pharmaceutical treatment (unless contraindicated) has been tried and has also failed.
+- A second pharmaceutical treatment (unless contra-indicated) has been tried for a clinically suitable number of cycles and has also failed.
 These pharmaceutical treatments include:

 - Endometrial ablation has been tried (unless the patient has fibroids >3cm, an abnormal uterus or other contraindications), or uterine artery embolization or myomectomy (if appropriate), and have failed to relieve symptoms or are contraindicated

-- All other pharmaceutical, surgical and radiological treatment options have failed, or are contraindicated
+- Other pharmaceutical, surgical and radiological treatment options have failed, or are contraindicated

-- Severe symptoms are present, or abnormality of the uterus
+- There is structural / histological abnormality of the uterus

-Note 1.
-Documented medical contra-indications to Mirena® coil insertion include:
+- Medical contra-indications to LNG-IUS coil insertion include:

-- large fibroids (uterine size >12 weeks) or distorted uterine cavity
+- Large fibroids (> 3cm) or distorted uterine cavity

-- severe anaemia, unresponsive to transfusion or other treatment whilst a Mirena trial is in progress or established or marked immunosuppression
+- Severe anaemia, unresponsive to transfusion or other treatment whilst an LNG-IUS trial is in progress or established